ahmandi/fullstack-csv-search/frontend/README.md

 Each card contains information from a single row of the CSV file.

 **Error Handling**: If an error occurs, an error message will be displayed for clear communication.

+## Testing

+PartnersData Loader frontend includes automated tests to ensure its functionality and reliability.
+To run the tests, use the following command in the "frontend" directory:

+### `npm run test`